Dawson Valley (Theodore) railway line: Abt rack section

 The next stage to Moongan was a 2315 m Abt rack system to negotiate grades as steep as 1 in 16.5 (6%).
 The rack system consisted of 2 parallel toothed vertical bars fixed between the rails which connected with specially built locomotives.
 The rack locomotive pushed from the rear of the train during ascent to prevent runaways if a coupling broke, and the front during descent, as the rack provided part of the braking force.
 Kirkhall, Baree and Walterhall (which was the junction for the branch to the mine itself) were stops above the rack section.
-The line to Mount Morgan railway station opened on 26 November 1898.
+The line to Mount Morgan railway station was officially opened on Friday 2 December 1898.

 After opening, three mixed trains ran daily to and from Rockhampton railway station.
 Two trains ran each way on Sundays thus enabling visitors to conveniently travel the short distance between Mount Morgan and Rockhampton.
 Despite the high cost of operating the rack section, the line proved very profitable due to the volume of traffic created by, and for the mine.
 'Suburban' services ran from Moongan to Mount Morgan and return to cater for mine workers.